jundalisay/superb/content/en/research/mohammad/quran/sura-038a.md

-38. SAAD (Saad)

-1. Saad.
+---
+title: "SAAD (Saad)"
+heading: "Chapter 38a of the Quran Simplified"
+date: 2021-11-20
+image: "/covers/quran.jpg"
+description: "O People of the Book!
+Our Messenger has come to you, clarifying for you much of what you kept hidden of the Book, and overlooking much.
+A light from Allah has come to you, and a clear Book."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

+{{< s v="1" >}}  Saad.
 By the renowned Quran.

-Those who disbelieve are steeped in arro- gance and defiance.
+Those who disbelieve are steeped in arrogance and defiance.

-3. How many generations have We destroyed before them?
+{{< s v="3" >}}  How many generations have We destroyed before them?
 They cried out when it was too late to escape.

-4. And they marveled that a warner has come to them from among them.
+{{< s v="4" >}}  And they marveled that a warner has come to them from among them.
 The disbelievers said, “This is a lying magician.”

-5. “Did he turn all the gods into one God?
+{{< s v="5" >}}  “Did he turn all the gods into one God?
 This is something strange.”

 6. The notables among them announced: “Go on, and hold fast to your gods.
-This is some- thing planned.
+This is something planned.
 7. We never heard of this in the former faith.

 This is nothing but a fabrication.

 8. Was the message sent down to him, out of all of us?”
 In fact, they are doubtful of My warning.
-In fact, they have not yet tasted My punishment.
-9. Or do they possess the treasuries of the mercy of your Lord—the Majestic, the Giver?
-10. Or do they possess the sovereignty of the heavens and the earth and what is between them?
-Then let them ascend the ropes.
-11. An army of confederates will be defeated there.
+In fact, they have not yet tasted My punishment.{{< s v="9" >}}  Or do they possess the treasuries of the mercy of your Lord—the Majestic, the Giver?{{< s v="10" >}}  Or do they possess the sovereignty of the heavens and the earth and what is between them?
+Then let them ascend the ropes.{{< s v="11" >}}  An army of confederates will be defeated there.

 12. Before them the people of Noah denied the truth; as did Aad, and Pharaoh of the Stakes.
 13. And Thamood, and the people of Lot, and the dwellers of the Woods—these were the